debelistic/openingHours/README.md

   "open": 3000, "close": 36000
 }

-That way it is less redundant
+That way it is less redundant.
 ```